-Illuminations started in 2002 when my relationship with my boyfriend was slowly falling apart.
+Illuminations started in 2002 when my relationship with was slowly falling apart.
 While trying to save our relationship we rented a large stylish apartment in Stockholm, hoping that a change of scenery would have a positive effect.
 The space made the distance between us more acute, and the inevitable break even more obvious.

 A few years ago my father passed away in cancer, leaving behind some property.
 My two brothers both inherited houses.
 Being a woman I was given the very least - half of an old olive grove up in the hills.
 Could I live in what had been given to me, in what had come to symbolize my inheritance and roots?
 As an experiment to explore the idea of home and my own personal history, I traveled to Crete in 2010 to spend entire nights in the grove.